microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

   * **imageDir:** path to the directory where AKS on Azure Stack HCI will store its VHD images, provide a shared path or SMB for multinode
   * **cloudConfigLocation:** path to the directory where the cloud agent will store its configuration, provide a shared path or SMB for multi-node.
   * **clusterName:** a name for your AKS cluster, **must be lowercase**.
-  * **controlPlaneNodeCount:** number of nodes for your control plane, should be an odd number 1, 3 or 5.
   * **linuxNodeCount:** number of Linux node VMs for your cluster.
-  * **windowsNodeCount:** number of Windows node VMs for your cluster, if you do not need Windows nodes input 0.
   * **resourceGroup:** resource group to connect your Azure Arc-enabled Kubernetes cluster.
   * **location:** Azure region to connect your Azure Arc-enabled Kubernetes cluster.
   * **subscriptionId:** subscription to connect your Azure Arc-enabled Kubernetes cluster.